 All to say, Abraham is struggling between the reality of God’s stated ‘Yes’ and the hardship of his experience of the ‘No.’

-A promise with a strange prophecy
+A promise with a strange prophecy about his descendents

 The Lord, however, meets Abraham in this tension, responding to him in two ways that are both, we might say, very “physical.”

-First, He brought Abraham
+First, He physically brought Abraham

-Why does God do this?
+And Why does God do this?

-And He said to him, “So shall your descendants be” (Gen 15:5).
+‘So shall your descendants be’” (Gen 15:5).

 Just as the stars which he can now see with his own eyes, “so shall his descendants be.”

-“I am the Lord, who brought you out of Ur of the Chaldeans, to give you this land to inherit it” (15:7)
+“I am the Lord, who brought you out of Ur of the Chaldeans,

-Yet, again, Abraham, not yet receiving the promise, asks How?
+Yet, again, Abraham, not yet receiving the promise, asks

-And he said, “Lord God, how shall I know that I will inherit it?”
+“Lord God, how shall I know that I will inherit it?”

-So He said to him, “Bring Me a three-year-old heifer, a three-year-old female goat, a three-year-old ram, a turtledove, and a young pigeon” (15:8-9)
+‘Bring Me a three-year-old heifer, a three-year-old female goat, a three-year-old ram, a turtledove, and a young pigeon’” (15:8-9)

 The ceremony begins.

-Then he brought all these to Him and cut them in two, down the middle, and placed each piece opposite the other (15:10a).
+“Then he brought all these to Him and cut them in two, down the middle, and placed each piece opposite the other” (15:10a).

 In the midst of this ceremony, what follows is an overwhelmingly important prophecy that will mark Israel for all time.

-And that is this:
+Which is this:

-To know, to understand the Covenant, God’s people must first experience the affliction of bondage and slavery.
+To know, to understand the Covenant, God’s people must first experience the affliction (anah) of bondage and slavery.

-The narrative continues as the sun goes down and
+The narrative continues as the sun goes down and a

-a deep sleep fell upon Abram; and behold, horror and great darkness fell upon him (15:12).
+and behold, horror and great darkness fell upon him” (15:12).

-Then He said to Abram:
+“Then He said to Abram:

 The mystery of suffering.

-For “four hundred years” God’s people would suffer.
-That is to say, generation after generation after generation would be born into, and ultimately die in, bondage.
+This is to say, generation after generation after generation would be born into, and ultimately die in, bondage.

-No vindication.
-No redemption.
-At least not on a temporal level.
+(At least not on a temporal level.)

-Yet, something is happening.
 In the course of time an archetype is being built within the collective consciousness of the people of God:

 Suffering, however unjust and however long, is inextricably tied to the fulfillment of the Lord’s divine promise.

-Yet, we can go even one step further.
 In our experience of this mystery of suffering, our inner person is being opened up to the very suffering of the Messiah Himself:

 He is despised and rejected by men,